Skip to main content

 Data Sources

 NCEI receives data from many different sources, including individual researchers, other government organizations, and research institutions from all over the world.
-All the data submitted to the NCEI archive are subject to one of the following quality control procedures:
+The data submitted to the NCEI archive are subject to one of the three following quality control procedures:

 NOAA Scientists